 The little girl was so upset she ran away.
 For hours she walked a road smelling of oranges until a man with a big round hat and a badge found her and took her home.
 There she fought to reclaim her bedroom.
-They relented, but soon after she was sent away, far away, from things not to be (over) but stock a key in the lock to lock her in at night.
-Who herens seen, heard or known about.
+They relented, but soon after she was sent away, far away, from things not to be seen, heard or known about.